wxwxwwxxx/VertebralFractureGrading/pre-process/README.md

 ### 4. Rename

 For convenience, we just attatch the Genant's Grade to the filename of each vertebrae patch.
-Please write your own code to rename filename to the format `uuid_{label}_{genant's grade}.nii.gz`.
+Please write your own code to rename filename to the format `{image id}_{label}_{genant's grade}.nii.gz`.
 The label is encoded as the following rule.

 > 1-7: cervical spine: C1-C7
 > 8-19: thoracic spine: T1-T12